South Australian Consolidated Acts

 "mental incapacity" means the inability of a person to look after his or her own health, safety or welfare or to manage his or her own affairs, as a result of—

-(a) any damage to, or any illness, disorder, imperfect or delayed development, impairment or deterioration, of the brain or mind; or
+(a) any damage to, or any illness, disorder, imperfect or delayed development, impairment or deterioration of, the brain or mind; or

 (b) any physical illness or condition that renders the person unable to communicate his or her intentions or wishes in any manner whatsoever;